PRHLT/OpenNMT-py/README.md

 * The number of epochs is set to 5.

 ## Dataset
 The dataset is located at `dataset/EuTrans`.
-It is already set up a no further preprocesses are needed.
+It is already set up and no further preprocesses are needed.
 However, for compatibility with the lab version, we will need to create a `data` folder in our working directory and copy the dataset there:

 ```
 mkdir ~/TA/Practica2/data
 cp -r dataset/EuTrans ~/TA/Practica2/data
 ```

-Note: alternatively, the variable `DATA_ROOT_PATH` from `config.py` can be edited to indicate the path to the dataset.
+Note: alternatively, the variable `DATA_ROOT_PATH` from `config.yaml` can be edited to indicate the path to the dataset.

 ## Training
 After copying the dataset to the working directory, you can start the training by doing: